 - identify opportunities across their business units and at all technology readiness levels, and to provide these opportunities to Australian companies

 - identify, assess and qualify capable Australian companies to be part of their global supply chain

 - provide mentoring, training and regular feedback, including why a company was successful or unsuccessful in its tender

 - organise meetings for the SMEs with key decision-makers within the prime and provide advocacy overseas, including at Team Defence Australia trade events

 - work with the other primes’ GSC teams to grow Australian industry, share information to boost exports, and reduce the burden on the SME.

 The CDIC can provide eligible Australian SMEs with defence export advice, export development and promotion, supply chain facilitation and business development.
-For details of the CDIC’s services and eligibility criteria see Business advice and grants.
+For details of the CDIC’s services and eligibility criteria see Advisory and facilitation services.